 Jordan was born in Appalachian Virginia.
 Recently his work has appeared in Literary Orphans, Spittoon Monthly, decomP Magazine, Quarterly Literary Review Singapore, and Scoundrel Time, for which he received the 2019 Editors’ Prize.
 He also co-wrote Incognito, winner of the jury award for narrative shorts at more than 30 film festivals worldwide.
-A graduate of the University of Virginia with an MFA from City University of Hong Kong, Jordan recently relocated to the Americas after living in Asia for 15 years, and today might be found in Virginia, Florida, Buenos Aires, or some plane route in between.
+A graduate of the University of Virginia with an MFA from City University of Hong Kong, Jordan recently relocated to the Americas after living in Asia for 15 years, and today might be found in Boston, Virginia, Buenos Aires, or some plane route in between.

 To reach him, please send a note to jd at jordandotson dot com.